Menstrual Cup and IUD

 Getting a newly installed IUD?

-Organi Cup recommends waiting 2-3 full cycles after having your IUD placed due to the fact that “5% of IUDs (coil) will get naturally rejected by the body within the first 3 months after the device has been inserted.”
+The only information I could find about timing & menstrual cup use with IUD is from Organi Cup.
+Organi Cup recommends waiting for 2-3 full cycles after having your IUD placed due to the fact that “5% of IUDs (coil) will get naturally rejected by the body within the first 3 months after the device has been inserted.”
 The wait period will give your device time to settle.
 (5)

 For individual concerns, talk with your IUD practitioner.
 Few people know your cervix better than the person examining it!